A ‘rette for giants?

 Catherine Byrne TD.
 Minister of State at the Department of Health with responsibility for Health Promotion and the National Drugs Strategy with a giant cig pack prop promoting the new tax based price hike on snouts.

-The 50 per cent increase in the duty on coffin nails brings the average price of twenty tabs to €12.
+per cent increase in the duty on coffin nails brings the average price of twenty tabs to €12.

 The news was greeted with hacking laughter from day traders dealing in baccy futures on the black market.